 The city is sometimes called the gay village of Northern Europe because the inclusion is so baked into the culture that it doesn't always feel the need to be loud.
 Studiestræde is the central gay district, and it is home to Centralhjørnet, which is widely considered the oldest gay bar in the world.
 Walking in there feels like stepping into a living archive of our collective survival and joy.

 But the community is also changing.
 New spaces like The Pond, a queer bookstore and café, serve as modern "safe spaces" for organizing and quiet connection.
-There is also Vela, which remains a important cultural hub for the lesbian community.
+There is also Vela, which remains an important cultural hub for the lesbian community.
 Copenhagen is a city where the government doesn't just tolerate you, it builds the city around the idea that you belong there.

 Portugal has made a massive jump in global safety and rights rankings, and Lisbon is currently the center of that upward trajectory.
 The city is hosting EuroPride this year, which has turned the local energy up to an eleven.
 With over 85 percent of the population supporting the right of LGBTQ+ individuals to live freely, Lisbon has become a major hub for the international queer community.